Ashley Banjo is to host a new dance-based dating show for Channel 4.

 The new five part series is called Flirty Dancing and will start on Thursday, January 10 at 10PM on Channel 4.

 The show will see self-confessed romantic Ashley Banjo, play cupid using his skills as Britain’s best loved choreographer to bring people together through the art of dance.

 "In days gone by the dancefloor was the ultimate place to meet your other half.
 Recently, technology has put a dent in old fashioned romance.
 So now we’re looking to restore the dancefloor desire through one single dance," Channel 4 tease.

-Two sets of single people will be paired up per show and Ashley will be with them every step of the way.
 Ashley, who himself met his wife through dance, will match the couples using different dance styles meaning it could be a Waltz in Wolverhampton, a Tango in Tenby or even a street dance in Sheffield.

 Optimistic about the potential for perfect matches, Ashley added: "In the real world you talk to somebody and they might get tongue-tied.
 They might say the wrong thing; nerves might make them a slightly different person.
 You make a judgment, but that judgment can be flawed because the person doesn't really give you the best version of themselves in that moment.

 "Whereas with this, I don't really think there's any hiding.
 We almost give people a bit of a helping hand in a way."